gitbls/sdm/Docs/Plugins.md

 It makes sense to include some plugins into the IMG you're creating (e.g., postfix, samba) so they are installed onto every system burned from that IMG, but some are typically installed once per network (e.g., apt-cacher-ng), or not needed on every system.
 In that case you can use the plugin when burning the SSD/SD for that specific system.

-The set of plugins provided with sdm includes: apt-cacher-ng, apt-file, btwifiset, clockfake, imon, pistrong, postfix, rxapp, samba, vnc, and wsdd.
+The set of plugins provided with sdm includes: apt-cacher-ng, apt-file, btwifiset, clockfake, imon, pistrong, postfix, rxapp, samba, vnc, wificonfig, and wsdd.

 Other plugins are planned.
 If there are any specific plugins you're interested in, let me know!